|In the backbone I stated:

 |So far I have not found a picture of such a "pearlite pattern" for old swords and therefore will not go deeper into this.

 |Here is the picture Verhoeven published in the Scientific American in 2001.
 It does insinuate that the banding of cementite in real wootz blades as shown on the right comes right from bands of "impurity atoms frozen in place" during solidification between the dendrites that extend extend into the liquid from left to right.

 |This is an oversimplification, to say it politely, as explained in some detail

 Mind you, I don't blame Verhoeven for this.
 It is simply impossible to explain to a general readership what really happens between impurity segregation during freezing and the appearance of banding in the finished product since even the very basics of freezing and segregation are far too complicated for lay persons.
 It is also impossible to explain to an expert readership what really happens between impurity segregation during freezing and the appearance of banding in the finished product for the simple reason that nobody knows.
 Verhoeven tried and failed; read the details here.

-in the rolling direction.
-You might also say that they must move with the same
+the same deformation in the rolling direction.
+You might also say that they must move with the same velocity

 However, this is not necessary in directions perpendicular to the rolling direction.
 All parts must move inwards to some extent, the material gets thinner after all.
 "Harder" parts, like cementite particles or pearlite grains might do that differently from soft parts like ferrite grains.
 The result could be banding.